uzh-dqbm-cmi/lab-website/content/post/datatc-intro/index.md

 One of my least favorite things to do in my job as a Data Scientist is to open data files.
 I open data files dozens of times a day- to check on model results, modify configs, and view log files.
 And yet for being such a common task, it always fills me with a small amount of disgruntlement.

 Consider an example.
-Let's say I just trained a model, which I saved to the filesystem as a .pkl.
+Let's say I just trained a model, which I saved to the filesystem as a `.pkl`.
 I want to open it up and see what hyper-parameters it landed on.
 To access that file, I would open up IPython and type the following:

 ```python
 import pickle